Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 console.log(textInput.value); // "Sarah Connor"
 ```

-~~This example shows how developers can access the field's value.
-From a design point of view, the returned value could appear anywhere on the page.~~

 You can also listen for the `value-changed` event.
 This event triggers when user interactions change the value.

 @> This example simply demonstrates the event trigger.
 It shall not be used as a design reference.